 The Department of Chemical Engineering exists to provide strong and unique support of Brigham Young University's mission to "assist individuals in their quest for perfection and eternal life" (BYU Mission Statement).
 This is to be done through an educational experience that is "spiritually strengthening, intellectually enlarging, and character building, thus fitting students with the skills and desire for lifelong learning and service."
 (BYU Aims Document).
-In accordance with the expectations of the Accrediation Board for Engineering and Technology (ABET) and the Northwest Accreditation Committee (NWAC), the department has developed a set of Student(ABET)/Learning(NWAC) Outcomes which the program is prepares graduates to achieve.
+In accordance with the expectations of the Accrediation Board for Engineering and Technology (ABET) and the Northwest Accreditation Committee (NWAC), the department has developed a set of Student(ABET)/Learning(NWAC) Outcomes which the program is preparing graduates to achieve.

 Information on the Student/Learning Outcomes can be found here.